About Our Boards and Commissions

 The Mayor and City Council appoint Board Members and Commissioners to act as advisors in specific areas of City business.
 These individuals are volunteers who do not receive compensation.

-Rules to Join a Board or Commission
+Criteria for Joining a Board or Commission

 - Appointees may only serve on one advisory body at a time.